simonagren/simonagren.github.io/content/posts/2020-03-22--azurebot-nodejs-part6/index.md

 In the previous post, we saw that the `OAuthPrompt` gives us a token after the user logs in.
 We will not store the token locally (which I explained more in the last post), instead call the OAuth prompt again whenever we need a token.

-Normally you would have to add `MSAL` or `ADAL` settings that the `GraphClient` or `PnPJs` would use to fetch a token, and then use to call Microsoft Graph.
+Normally you would have to add `MSAL` or `ADAL` settings that the `GraphClient` or `PnPjs` would use to fetch a token, and then use to call Microsoft Graph.

 In the Bot, we already have a token and we will work with that in the clients.